aungsias/Eigen/README.md

 3. **Feature Engineering** - Engineered features capture essential market variables: log returns, Sharpe ratios, and lagged features.
 Each feature is validated for stationarity.
 PCA mitigates multicollinearity.
 3. **Target Engineering** - Sectoral returns are the primary targets, calculated as average log returns within each GICS Sector, providing a sector-focused strategy.
 4. **"Model of Models" Architecture** - Utilizes multiple machine learning models.
 Biannually, models are retrained and assessed.
 The top-performing model is chosen via a custom loss function penalizing overpredictions.
 The sector indicated by this model is the investment focus.
 A naïve model, which forecasts future returns based solely on the past six months of returns, is also included to serve as a rudimentary but necessary baseline for model comparison.
+5. After sector selection, the asset allocation within the chosen sector is optimized using mean-variance optimization techniques, specifically Maximum Sharpe Ratio, Risk Parity, and Minimum Variance methods.
+These techniques are categorized under mean-variance optimization due to their focus on optimizing the risk-return profile of the portfolio.
+A naive $1/n$ portfolio, where all available assets are given equal allocations, was used a benchmark to ground the results of the optimization techniques employed.
-5. **Backtesting** - The selected investment strategy is backtested, accounting for transaction costs, over a historical period to validate its efficacy.
+6. **Backtesting** - The selected investment strategy is backtested, accounting for transaction costs, over a historical period to validate its efficacy.

 ## Data